 Member Benefits provided to SIGCAS Members:

-- Subscription to the online magazine “Computers and Society" which is published three times a year.
+- Subscription to the online magazine “Computers and Society" which is published two or three times a year.
 Members have access to the full archive of the online publication and its printed predecessor in the ACM DL.
 Please see www.sigcas.org

 - SIGCAS presents two awards each year: The Making a Difference Award and the SIGCAS Outstanding Service award

 - SIGCAS-ANNOUNCE mailing list - includes regular announcements of upcoming conferences and calls for participation

 - SIGCAS-Talk mailing list to enable member-member interactions and the committee will seek to stimulate discussion on this list amongst members.
-Subscription to the list is restricted to SIGCAS members and is optional for them
+Opt-in subscription to the list is restricted to SIGCAS members

 Community Benefits provided by SIGCAS:

-- Providing a clearing-house for ethics-related issues at ACM and in the CS/IT academia and industry, in close cooperation with ACM COPE (Committee on Professional Ethics).
+- Provides a clearing-house for ethics-related issues at ACM and in the CS/IT academia and industry, in close cooperation with ACM COPE (Committee on Professional Ethics).
 This particularly includes promoting computer ethics education issues.